Updated August 14, 2024

 The PTE tax allows eligible pass-through entities to deduct state taxes at the entity level for federal tax purposes, while providing a credit, deduction, or income exclusion to the passthrough entity owners for state income tax purposes.
 In November 2020, the Internal Revenue Service (IRS) issued notice 2020-75, confirming that state taxes paid through a PTE are exempt from the SALT cap of $10,000.

-As of July 10, 2023, there were 36 states (including Maryland and Virginia) and 1 locality that enacted a PTE tax, effective for 2022 year (or earlier).
+As of May 14, 2024, there were 36 states (including Maryland and Virginia) and one locality that enacted a PTE tax, effective for 2021 (or earlier).
 The District of Columbia, which has an owner-level personal income tax on PTE income, has not yet proposed or enacted PTE taxes.

 District of Columbia